 - 1 cup panko bread crumbs

-- Avocado oil spray (or add your own into a spray bottle like this)
+- Avocado oil spray (you can also add your own oil into a spray bottle)

 - Preheat the oven to 425°F.